Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 I’m not a huge fan of crowds (the idea of waiting in line or being in a crowded area makes me grumpy!)
 So I opted for the Lower Antelope Canyon.

-We booked a photography tour with Taadidiin Tours to visit a canyon known as Canyon X. We had 3 hours to walk through the canyon and were allowed tripods.
+We booked a photography tour with Taadidiin Tours to visit a canyon known as Canyon X. We had 3 hours to explore the canyon and were allowed tripods.
 The tour guides would also block groups of people when needed so we could take photos.

 When we were visiting, we met a fellow photographer who mentioned he had visited the Upper Antelope Canyon on a photography tour too.
 He said it was hectic and most of the time you only had up to one minute to capture each shot before you had to move on.
 He preferred visiting the Lower Antelope Canyon as it wasn’t as busy!